Music

 BUILDING FROM THE CURRICULUM

-All students from EY1 to Y9 enjoy lessons as part of their timetabled curriculum learning, with a number of students going on to study the subject at GCSE and A-Level.
+All students from EY1 to Y9 enjoy music lessons as part of their timetabled curriculum learning, with a number of students going on to study the subject at GCSE and A-Level.

 OUR ENSEMBLES